0x000000000000000000001/0x000000000000000000001/README.en.md

 *💻 I am currently open to business offers (co-founding, permanent contract, freelance...)*

-*⚙️ I'm actively working on two compilers: PureScript-to-Go and PureScript-to-Rust.
+*⚙️ I am actively working on two compilers: PureScript-to-Go and PureScript-to-Rust.
 Your help is welcome.*

 ---